Charting new territories in AI

 Detailed Submission Information

-Publication Papers will be fully peer reviewed and accepted papers will be published in the proceedings of CVPR 2026 Workshops.
-Paper submission will be conducted through CMT3.
-See key dates above for submission deadline and reviewing timeline.
+Publication Papers will be fully peer reviewed and accepted long papers will be published in the proceedings of CVPR 2026 Workshops.
+Accepted short papers will be published in the workshop website and advertised as part of the workshop program.
+See key dates for submission deadlines and notification timelines.

 Policies AI4Space follows the submission policies of CVPR 2026.
-Submissions should be sufficiently original works not under consideration or review in other venues.
-Reviewing is double blind - remember to remove your names and affiliations in the submitted version (selecting the reviewing option in the LaTeX template will take care of that).
-For style and formatting, please use the official CVPR 2026 LaTeX template.
+Submissions must be original and not under review elsewhere.
+Reviewing is double blind and authors should not include identifying information in their manuscripts (selecting the reviewing option in the LaTeX template will take care of that).
+For more details, please refer to the CVPR 2026 submission guidelines.

-Presentation Accepted AI4Space papers are expected to be presented in person at the workshop, which will be co-located with CVPR 2026.
+Presentation Accepted AI4Space papers are expected to be presented in person at the workshop, co-located with CVPR 2026

-Ethics All papers published via this workshop must be aimed towards the peaceful usage of AI for space.
+Ethics All papers submitted at this workshop must target peaceful usage of AI for space.